-The Washington University Libraries are a powerful network of academic resources featuring 12 libraries (10 on the Danforth Campus; one at West Campus; one at the Medical School), vast print and electronic collections, and expert librarians.
+The Washington University Libraries are a powerful network of academic resources featuring 9 libraries (7 locations on the Danforth Campus, one at West Campus, one at the Medical School), vast print and electronic collections, and expert librarians.

 University Libraries are here for YOU!
 Our array of collections, services, and resources are available to all staff with a current WashU ID.

 The University Libraries house approximately two million print books, more than 60,000 print journals, over two million ebooks, and hundreds of databases, as well as a wide selection of audio-visual materials, manuscripts, and more.
 Our “Pop Lit” collection on Level 1 of Olin Library includes recent best sellers and mysteries, thrillers, sci-fi, and fantasy titles, and our media collection includes CDs, DVDs, and more.